 The global semiconductor shortage is a real and growing problem impacting industries from automobiles and airplanes to farm and construction equipment.
-Over the past few decades our machines have become "smarter", which means they require a great amount electronics and sensors to operate.
+Over the past few decades, our machines have become "smarter," which means they require a great amount of electronics and sensors to operate.
 The increased dependence upon technology exposes the farm and construction equipment supply chains to hiccups in technology supply chains.

 Global manufacturers unable to procure semiconductor chips are forced to stop production.
-Three weeks ago Ford announced it will cut its second quarter 2021 production by ~50% due to the semiconductor supply challenges.
+Three weeks ago, Ford announced it would cut its second-quarter 2021 production by ~50% due to the semiconductor supply challenges.
 Several other automotive companies have announced similar cuts.

 The rise in used vehicle prices is impacting national statistics and financial markets.
 US Consumer Price Inflation reported by the Bureau of Labor Statistics ("BLS") surprised Wall Street last week when prices rose 4.2% year-over-year, the fastest pace since September 2008.
 Much of the rise was driven by a 10% year-over-year increase in used vehicle prices (as measured by BLS).

 It is important to note that the BLS uses adjustments when calculating CPI — these adjustments often "smooth out" changes.
 The 52% year-over-year gain in used vehicle prices as reported by Manheim is not an apples-to-apples comparison with the BLS numbers.
 We can expect strong upward pressure on BLS figures over the coming months as it catches up with the Manheim index.